Nest Cam Indoor Wi-Fi Review

-The sound from the Nest Cam does not offer the best clarity and didn't do well in testing compared to the competition.
-It has adjustable sound sensitivity, but it isn't great and no matter how we set it we couldn't turn off the white noise in the background.
-This means you will be listening to some kind of sound through the monitor all night.
+The sound from the Nest Cam didn't offer the best clarity and didn't do well in tests compared to the competition.
+It has adjustable sound sensitivity, but it isn't great, and no matter how we set it we couldn't turn off the white noise in the background.
+This lack of adjustability means you will be listening to some kind of sound through the monitor all night.
 The sound was cutting in and out while we tested music in the room and it sounded grainy.
 The crying baby had a "tunnel" sound that echoed with some brightness.

-The Nest Cam earned a 10 of 10 for image quality.
-While the images you see depends on the device you use for viewing, the image quality is also impacted by the camera quality.
+The Nest Cam has impressive image quality.
+While the video you see depends on the device you use, the quality is primarily a result of the camera quality.

-The zoom feature is easy to use and brings you close to the action, but it doesn't seem to enhance the image much and the picture can seem pixelated.
-This is likely a result of digital zoom versus a true zoom feature.
-However, you can still see baby's features and the image is clear enough to read the letters on the eye chart.
+The zoom feature is easy to use and brings you close to the action, but it doesn't seem to enhance the image much, and the picture can look pixelated.
+This pixel look is likely a result of digital zoom versus a true zoom feature.
+However, you can still see the baby's features, and the image is sharp enough to read the letters on the eye chart.

-Night images for the Nest Cam are better than the night images and the quality of the images is pretty incredible with more "light" and brightness than seen in the daytime images.
-You will have no problems seeing baby and all the action in the middle of the night with this camera.
+Night images for the Nest Cam are some of the best and the quality is pretty incredible with more "light" and brightness than you see in the daytime images.
+You will have no problems viewing your baby and all the action in the middle of the night with this camera.

 Ease of Use

-The Nest Cam earned an 8 of 10 for ease of use; only the iBaby M6S Wi-Fi earned a higher score in this metric with a 9.
-The Nest cam is fairly easy to set up, even if it is a manual connection to get it running with your device.
+The Nest Cam is fairly easy to set up, even if you need to connect to your device manually.
 You can plug it into your computer and follow the prompts, or download the app and follow the online instructions.
-While not as simple as a dedicated monitor with the plug and play setup, it is still fairly simple and intuitive if you are comfortable with technology.
+While not as simple as a dedicated monitor with the plug and play setup, it is still simple and intuitive if you are comfortable with technology.

-This is the easiest Wi-Fi monitor to use with zoom, and pan (though not a true pan as the camera is not remote controlled).
-It doesn't offer many on screen features and most can be found in the onscreen menus.
-The mic button can be found easily, and the other features are few clicks away much like most of the competition.
-This monitor does have about a 1 second delay in what you see and what is happening in the room.
-This is less than the other Wi-Fi options but not as good as the dedicated monitors.
-It does offer an audible alert when monitoring, if you prefer that to baby's crying.
-The app for this camera does not continue to monitor if you are using the device for something else.
-A slight delay, about 1 second.
+This monitor is the easiest Wi-Fi product to zoom, and pan (though not a true pan as the camera is not remotely controlled).
+It doesn't offer many on-screen features, but most are in the onscreen menus.
+The mic button is easy to locate, but the other features are a few clicks away much like most of the competition.
+This monitor has a 1-second delay in what you see and what is happening in the room.
+This delay is less than the other Wi-Fi options but not as good as the dedicated monitors.
+It also has an audible alert when monitoring if you prefer that to a baby's crying.
+The app for this camera does not continue monitoring if you use the device for something else.

-The Nest Cam earned a 10 of 10 for battery life, on par with the other Wi-Fi options in the review.
-The camera itself plugs in and will not accept batteries, and your parent device battery life will depend on what device you use, and what other activities you are doing using the same device.
+The Nest Cam is on par with the other Wi-Fi options in the review for battery life.
+The camera itself plugs in and will not accept batteries, and your parent device battery life will depend on what device you use, and what other activities you are doing with the same device.

-The Nest Cam will only work if you leave it open (it will email alerts, but that is not good for baby monitoring), but the battery life still depends on what you are doing with the device.
+The Nest Cam will only work if you leave it open (it will email alerts, but that not sufficient for baby monitoring), but the battery life still depends on what you are doing with the device.
 Switching between applications, or taking phone calls while running the Nest Cam app will both interrupt monitoring and decrease battery life.
 In general, we estimate the battery life of most parent devices that run this application to have at least 10 hours of life if used only for Nest Cam monitoring.
 We also recommend using a device other than your smartphone for monitoring, so you keep constant contact with your baby.

-The Nest Cam earned an 8 of 10 for features.
-This is one point lower than the high score for the metric of 9 earned by the iBaby M6S Wi-Fi, but it is a tie with the LeFun C6 Wi-Fi.
-This camera can be used in conjunction with 10 additional cameras in one home, with unlimited homes connected to one account.
+The Nest Cam has lots of features and can be used in conjunction with 10 additional cameras in one home, and unlimited homes connected to one account.

-This camera is designed as a security surveillance camera and is not specifically designed with baby in mind, unlike the iBaby M6S Wi-Fi that has features specific for baby.
+This camera is designed as a security surveillance camera and is not explicitly designed with a baby in mind.
 However, it does have some additional features parents will be looking for, including:

 Electromagnetic Field (EMF) Levels

 The Nest Cam camera has an EMF reading of 0.92 with the reader 6ft from the camera.
-On average, as with most of the monitors, the EMF readings decreased as we moved the reader further from the camera.
-We didn't measure EMF from the parent unit as this level will vary depending on the type of device you plan to use.
-Note that whatever device you choose to use, EMF exposure decreases the further away you get from the device.
+On average, as with most of the monitors, the EMF readings decrease as you move the reader further from the camera.
+We didn't measure EMF from the parent unit as this level will vary depending on the type of device you use.

-After researching the various security issues of each Wi-Fi enabled monitor in this review we feel the Nest Cam, like its predecessor the Dropcam, is the safest and least likely to be affected or accessed by outside hackers.
+After researching the various security issues of each Wi-Fi-enabled monitor in this review we feel the Nest Cam, like its predecessor the Dropcam, is the safest and least likely to be affected or accessed by outside hackers.
 Barring the option of not using a video monitor at all, nothing is completely failsafe.
-However, we are confident that the Nest has what it takes to make most parents feel safe with the history and technology to back up their product and claims.
+However, we are confident that the Nest has what it takes to make most parents feel secure with the history and technology to back up their product and claims.

 In 2014, Dropcam Co-founder and CEO said this about Synack, a 3rd party company that attempts to hack Wi-Fi cameras to determine possible security issues: